kyleighk/MBIO-630/MBIO630_GroupProject_MeasuringReefs_KK.md

 ## Introduction

-Satellite imagery is a powerful tool that has been used to study animal populations, tree cover, and is slowly expanding to use in other areas of study (LaRue, Stapleton, & Anderson 2017).
-Satellite imagery has been used to study fish populations as well as coral reef structure (Madin & Foley 2021; Madin & Madin 2015).
-Further studies will continue to use satellite imagery and spatial resolution to measure features pertinent to areas of research (Madin & Madin 2015).
-Moving forward it is important to understand the how satellite imagery spatial resolution affects measurements of research data within research sites.
-This study looked at three methods of measurement (GPS, transect, and satellite data) in regards to the benefits and disadvantages of each method.
+Satellite imagery is a powerful tool used to study animal populations and tree cover and is slowly expanding to use in other areas of study (LaRue, Stapleton, & Anderson 2017).
+Satellite imagery has been used to study fish populations and coral reef structures (Madin & Foley 2021;
+Madin & Madin 2015).
+Further studies will continue to use satellite imagery and spatial resolution to measure features pertinent to research areas (Madin & Madin 2015).
+Moving forward, it is essential to understand how satellite imagery spatial resolution affects measurements of research data within research sites.
+This study looked at three measurement methods (GPS, transect, and satellite data) regarding the benefits and disadvantages of each technique.

 ## Materials & Methods

-This study was conducted in Kāneʻohe Bay, Hawaiʻi at reef patches 20 and
-22. Transect and gps data was taken by two groups of 3 snorkelers swimming the perimeter of each patch reef.
-Transects were laid out end over end to measure the perimeter while one person in the group of 3 followed with a GPS.
+This study was conducted in Kāneʻohe Bay, Hawaiʻi, at reef patches 20 and 22.
+Transect and GPS data was taken by two groups of 3 snorkelers swimming the perimeter of each patch reef.
+Transects were laid out end over end to measure the circumference, while one person in the group of 3 followed with a GPS.
 Satellite imagery was taken from multiple dates via Google Earth Pro (v.7.3.4.8642) and Planet Explorer.
-Perimeter within the satellite data was taken using the polygon tool in both instances and then calculating the area of a circle (((perimeter/(2*PI()))^2)*PI()) via Excel(v.
+Perimeter within the satellite data was taken using the polygon tool in both instances and then calculated the area of a circle (((perimeter/(2*PI()))^2)*PI()) via Excel(v.
 16.65).
 All data was then compiled into R Studio (v.
 2022.07.1) for analysis.

 ## Results

-Overall, Figure 1 illustrates that GPS has a higher estimate of area, imagery has a lot of outliers and is quite variable, and the transect data appears to have the least outliers and smallest average.
-However, the average between imagery and transect appear to be similar.
-Figure 2 illustrates the significant correlation (t = 9.43, p = \<2e-16) that the better the imagery resolution, the smaller the estimate for the patch reef area.
-It appears that the area is estimated to be greater when the resolution is poor.
-In relation, a significant correlation was found between the resolution and the perimeter (t = 8.493, p = 2.32e-15);
+Overall, Figure 1 illustrates that GPS has a higher estimate of area, and imagery has a lot of outliers.
+It is quite variable, and the transect data appears to have the least outliers and most minor averages.
+However, the average between imagery and transect seems to be similar.
+Figure 2 illustrates the significant correlation (t = 9.43, p =
-Figure 3 illustrates this correlation that the greater the resolution, the greater the estimate of the perimeter.
-Figure 4 shows that the reef is increasing in area as time increases.
+\<2e-16) that the better the imagery resolution, the smaller the estimate for the patch reef area.
+The area is estimated to be greater when the resolution is poor.
+A significant correlation was found between the resolution and the perimeter (t = 8.493, p = 2.32e-15); Figure 3 illustrates this correlation that the greater the resolution, the greater the perimeter estimate.
+Figure 4 shows that the reef is increasing in the area as time increases.
 The linear model run shows that this increase shown in Figure 4 is statistically significant (t = 3.209, p = 0.00151).

 Imagery resolution (t = -2.780, p = 0.00588) and year (t = -2.230, p =
 0.02673) both had a significant correlation with the area and there was a significant correlation between imagery resolution and year (t = 2.785, p = 0.00579).
-An Analysis of Variance revealed that year may not be a significant variable when isolated from imagery resolution however when the drop1 function was used, no parameters were suggested to be dropped.
+An Analysis of Variance revealed that year may not be a significant variable when isolated from imagery resolution;
+however, when the drop1 function was used, no parameters were suggested to be dropped.

-The relationship between reef number and area is significant (t = -2.95, p =0.0059) and there is a negative correlation between the two due to reef 22 having a decline in area when compared to reef 20.
+The relationship between reef number and area is significant (t = -2.95, p =0.0059), and there is a negative correlation between the two due to reef 22 having a decline in the area compared to reef 20.
 There appears to be no significant interaction between imagery resolution and reef number, but there is a significant correlation between imagery resolution and area (t = 3.96, p = 0.00039).
 This means that the